 If you’re debating between two sizes, go for the larger one.
 By using a medallion, we’re attempting to draw the eye up and make the room look a bit grander.
 So bigger is probably better in this particular case.

-** Important sizing note: When choosing your medallion, you need to make certain that the center hole in your chosen medallion is SMALLER than the canopy for your light fixture!!
-If the center hole is too big, then not only will it look silly, but the canopy won’t help to hold your medallion in place.**
+Important Sizing Note: When choosing your medallion, you need to make certain that the center hole in your chosen medallion is SMALLER than the canopy for your light fixture!!
+If the center hole is too big, then not only will it look silly, but the canopy won’t help to hold your medallion in place.

-2. Paint medallion if desired.
+2. Paint the medallion if desired.